JanBeh/neumond/README.md

   * **`h:close()`** closes the handle (sending and receiving part).
 Any non-flushed data may be discarded.
 This function returns immediately and does not report any errors.

-The methods for reading and writing return `nil` and an error message in case of I/O errors, but `false` and an error message in case of EOF (when reading and there wasn't at least one byte read) or broken pipe (when writing).
-The methods for writing and flushing return `true` on success.

 There are three preopened handles **`eio.stdin`**, **`eio.stdout`**, and **`eio.stderr`**, which may exhibit blocking behavior, however.